from-the-mantelpiece/frontend/README.md

 ## Motivation

 * Photo Sharing Application - to provide private photo uploading for albums between members of designated groups.
-ACL
+ACL - Permissions - MongoDB

 ## Tech and Framework Used